Examples

-bnlearn contains several examples within the library that can be used to practice with the functionalities of bnlearn.structure_learning(), bnlearn.parameter_learning() and bnlearn.inference().
+bnlearn contains several examples within the library that can be used to practice with the functionalities of bnlearn.structure_learning(), bnlearn.parameter_learning(), and bnlearn.inference().

 import bnlearn as bn

-# Load titanic dataset containing mixed variables
+# Load Titanic dataset containing mixed variables

 df_raw = bn.import_example(data='titanic')

-# Pre-processing of the input dataset
+# Pre-process the input dataset

 dfhot, dfnum = bn.df2onehot(df_raw)